 Whether your student lives on campus or off, they will need groceries.
 Tallahassee has plenty of places to shop in this regard.
 For those new to Florida, let me first introduce you to Publix.
 Publix is a Florida-based supermarket with every department found in most grocery stores including produce, deli, meats, canned goods, seafood, frozen foods, flowers, bread, soda, and stationery, candy, dairy and so forth.
 There are two Publix supermarkets close to campus.
 The other major chain supermarkets you will find in Tallahassee include The Fresh Market and cult-followed Trader Joe’s and Whole Foods.
 For those who have Amazon prime accounts (remember your student discount for Amazon prime), you get discounts including 10 percent off sale items and exclusive deals.
 To get these discounts at Whole Foods, download the Whole Foods app and sign on with your Amazon prime log in info.
 You can show to register cashier or give the phone number associated with your prime membership.

 New to Tallahassee is Lucky’s Market.
 It is most comparable to a Trader Joe’s, The Fresh Market or Whole Foods in that their philosophy is to use local, organic and sustainable foods to support the local farmers and a farm to table existence.
+Even newer, is a two-story Publix Greenwise Market, that opened on Gaines Street in Collegetown, where you will find natural, organic and unique foods native to the area.

 There are also two other food stores known for being organic and food to table quality stores.
 Earth Fare, a supermarket chain, and New Leaf Market Co-op, which requires a membership, are both worth checking out.